 Final Payment of $2,475 due April 15, 2016

-The program application, which can be found on the final page of this brochure, must be completed, signed, and sent to Global Educational Facilitation with the required deposit of $500.
+The program application can be found on the link above.
+It must be completed, signed, and sent to Global Educational Facilitation with the required deposit of $500 by Jan.
+30.

 Applications from eligible applicants will be accepted on a first-come, first-served basis.
 Space is limited.
 If your application is not accepted, your deposit will be